 Bundle your sales

-Provide offers that move stock more quickly – bundle products or services to increase sales value of each sale.
+Provide offers that move stock more quickly.
+For example, bundling products or services can increase the sales value of each sale.

 Follow up on every enquiry and answer every phone call.

 Research suggests that 45% of all enquiries are converted into a sale.
 If you're not achieving this benchmark, put processes in place to make the sale.

 If you're struggling to field phone enquiries, consider these questions:

 - If customers are regularly asking similar questions, could you make this information easier to find on your website or social pages?

 - Do you have an email address or web contact form as an alternative contact method for less urgent enquiries?